exist2021/A2A/content/pages/New Side Project - A website in 24 hours.md

 - side project
 lastMod: 2022-08-13
 ---
 So website building is no longer the complex process it used to be.
 Unless you want to spend [46K USD](https://mtlynch.io/tinypilot-redesign/) building it.
 Most mortals don't have this kind of budget.
-So here is where [[no code]] and [[AI]] comes in.
+So here is where [no code]({{< ref "no code" >}}) and [AI to Build websites - Bookmark.com]({{< ref "AI to Build websites - Bookmark.com" >}}) comes in.

 Now you can just drag and drop elements and build a website.
-However a basic knowledge of design and layers is required.
+In such cases a basic knowledge of design and layers is required.
 But that too can be avoided by having AI build your site, or just convert your notion page in to a website.

 So, i decided to offer this painless solution of delivering a website in 24 hours.
 However, there is no business if there is no distribution.